Barcodes Explained

 How Retail Barcodes Work

-A barcode is a symbol that visually encodes numbers using differently sized black bars, allowing a scanner to read and retrieve the numbers which the bars represent.
-Barcodes are primarily used in retail environments, where each barcode has a different product assigned to although there are other applications.
+A barcode is a symbol that visually encodes numbers with differently sized black bars.
+Scanners then read and retrieve the numbers.
+Retail environments primarily use barcodes, where each barcode is assigned to a different product, though other applications exist as well.

 This system has many benefits which is why barcodes are ubiquitous in retail stores around the world.
 These benefits include: